Tina-Gh/Machine_Learning/README.md

 <b>* logistic_regression_classification_social_network_ads.ipynb:</b>
 The dataset is "Social_Network_Ads.csv", and this code predicts if costumers will buy a prodcut, and the code works for annnnnny advertisement/classification dataset.

+<b> *naive bayes_classification.ipynb:</b>
+The dataset is "Social_Network_Ads.csv", and this code predicts if costumers will buy a prodcut.